andrew-drogalis/Ideal-Home-Location/README.md

 ## Usage Overview

 The project comes pre-packaged in an executable file.
-To get staretd, double click the icon and the application window will open.
+To get started, double click the icon and the application window will open.

+The introduction page

 ## Methodology